 How to Display the NPC Seal

-Physical Clinic: Must be displayed prominently at the reception area and consultation room/s
+Physical Clinic: Seal should be displayed at

 Online Clinic: The NPC Seal must be displayed in the doctor's website, doctor profiles, or patient-facing pages